victorneo/modern-cljs-tutorial/README.md

 # modern-cljs

-Modern-clojurescript tutorial
+Code for following the [Modern Clojurescript tutorial](https://github.com/magomimmo/modern-cljs), except that I am using a newer version of Clojurescript and other dependencies.

 ## License

 Copyright © 2015 Victor Neo

-Distributed under the Eclipse Public License either version 1.0  any later version.
+Distributed under the Eclipse Public License version 1.0.